-Bryan Batt puts on a good show—on screen, on state, and at home.
-Perhaps best known for his role as Salvatore Romano in AMC’s hit series Mad Men, the actor is also an accomplished author and designer with a penchant for hosting impromptu get-togethers to celebrate anything, everything, or nothing at all.
+Bryan Batt puts on a good show—on screen, on stage, and at home.
+Perhaps best known for his role as Salvatore Romano in AMC’s hit series Mad Men (2007-2015), the actor is also an accomplished author and designer with a penchant for hosting impromptu get-togethers to celebrate anything, everything, or nothing at all.
 But despite his love of fanfare, Batt prefers to stay out of the spotlight when it comes to entertaining at home.
 To kick off the awards season, he traded his Tom Ford tux for his J. Crew dinner jacket and planned a small but chic gathering with all the glamour and glitz of Hollywood—minus the paparazzi.

 “I’ve attended my fair share of awards shows and experienced all the hoopla firsthand,” Batt says.
 “Being surrounded by shining stars, bright lights, and flashing cameras is surreal, but it’s also tiring and intimidating.
 You have to be very conscious of how you look, what you wear, and what you say at all times.
 Believe it or not, watching the telecasts from the comfort of home with the AC on and the loo nearby is actually a great alternative.”